 - Invasive plants are indicated by 'I'.
-Invasive species include all restricted, most noxious, and rarely, nuisance weeds. - Disturbance-caused undesirable herbaceous species are indicated by 'D'.
-They include mostly nuisance weed species, rarely a noxious weed species, as well as native species that increase with disturbance in riparian areas
+Invasive species generally includes all prohibited noxious, most noxious, and rarely other weeds. - Disturbance-caused undesirable herbaceous species are indicated by 'D'.
+They include mostly nuisance weed species (no longer on the Weed Regulations), rarely a noxious weed species, as well as native species that increase with disturbance in riparian areas.